hn3000/pandoc-run-filter/README.md

 ## Caveats

 Although having executable code inside markdown is very convenient for me, it's also a security risk.
-At least it's no [surprise], that it's turing-complete, because it's intentional and not an [accident] ...
+At least it's no [surprise], that it's turing-complete, because it's intentional and not an [accident] ... not sure, what the [langsec] people would have to say about it.
+Nothing good, probably.

 So, before you run some else's document through this filter, you might want to review the code that it includes.